caseyanderson/text_processing/potus_inaugural_address_analysis.md

 Easier to read, but still includes lots of stuff that is [noise](https://en.wikipedia.org/wiki/Signal-to-noise_ratio) in this context.

 Scan through the the results in the terminal and try to figure out where the article starts and ends.
 While doing so note any patterns in the construction of the HTML.
+If it is too hard to find the desired content in the terminal, try using something like Firefox's `Page Source`.

 ### Removing everything but the article (Conditioning/Cleaning/Filtering the Corpus)